kmehta1995/Karishma-Mehta/README.md

-A student at the Parsons school of design
+-A student at the Parsons school of design

-A Staretegic Design and Management major
+-A Staretegic Design and Management major

-Sudies industrial design at the Pratt Institute
+-Sudies industrial design at the Pratt Institute

-Would love to travel the world
+-Would love to travel the world